 Relay entered into a flat monthly payment structure to access Dwolla’s API and programmatically initiate transfers to its couriers’ bank accounts.
 Relay was able to integrate the Dwolla API receive-only functionality in two weeks with their single developer.

-With predictable month-over-month pricing, Relay can scale without worrying about unpredictable processing costs.
+With Dwolla and predictable month-over-month pricing, Relay can scale without worrying about unpredictable processing costs.